Core Power vs Muscle Milk: Nutrition, Cost, & Taste Compared

 Note: Muscle Milk’s selling their Genuine in 14 oz. bottles, Core Power Performance is in 11.5 oz. bottles, which exaggerates their price difference per 12-pack.

-But at the end of the day, Muscle Milk’s 25 grams of protein costs you about $3/bottle, while Core Power Performance’s 26 grams will run you $1.75/bottle.
+But at the end of the day, Muscle Milk’s 25 grams of protein costs you a little over $3/bottle, while Core Power Performance’s 26 grams will run you $4.33/bottle.

 Taste